 - Company Specific Operation and Maintenance procedures can be used for all pipelines along with all pipeline information listed in the manual and would require revision with purchase or divestiture of a pipeline.

 - Pipeline Specific Operating Manuals (PSOM) are written for each independently operated pipeline or pipeline segment which includes operating parameters, construction information and listing of regulated equipment; along with normal, abnormal and emergency operations procedures specific to that pipeline or pipeline segment.

 RCP works closely with clients to determine which regulations apply to them and the best way to comply while incorporating any existing company procedures and forms.
-Training is also available for appropriate personnel on the function and use of the Operations and Maintenance Program including the requirements contained within the program, each individuals responsibilities in using the program to comply with regulation, and suggestions for maintaining compliance.
+Training is also available for appropriate personnel on the function and use of the Operation and Maintenance Program including the requirements contained within the program, each individuals responsibilities in using the program to comply with regulation, and suggestions for maintaining compliance.

 RCP takes the guesswork out of Control Room Management (CRM) by offering services which allow operators to develop and/or incorporate the newest regulations an industry practices into their existing regulatory-required processes and procedures (49 CFR 195.402 and 192.605).

 RCP’s Control Room Management Plans include procedures to address all elements of the CRM Rule including: